michigan-musicer/bis/public/md/main/main-acknowledgements.md

 *Thank you to my therapist for helping me through my own experiences, as well as for offering informal guidance on this project.*

-*Thank you to my current work colleagues for being dedicated to a open, healthy work environment.
-It is validating to be somewhere where these things can be talked about openly.*
+*Thank you to my current professional colleagues for being dedicated to a open, healthy work environment.
+It is validating to work somewhere where these things can be talked about openly.*

 *All project setup, interviews, interview processing, website development, and writeups were done by me.
-The burning block M graphic in the header was created by me; all other graphics are either UI elements from Material UI or plots generated from the `matplotlib` library in Python.*
+The burning block M graphic in the header was created by me; all other graphics are either UI elements from Material UI or plots generated from Google Sheets.
+I expect any fault in this project to be attributed to me and me only, and I expect any beneficial takeaways from this project to be credited to me and the relevant interviewee stories.*

-*For a list of cited research papers, please see [Citations](/methodology_citations)*.
+*For a list of cited research papers, image sources, and other references, please see [Citations](/methodology_citations)*.